Learn Acoustic Guitar

 For example, F comes directly after E on the fretboard.
 With this in mind, anywhere we find E, the next fret higher will be an F regardless of the string or position we are playing on the neck.

-Fretboard Notes - E & F
+Fretboard notes on guitar - E & F

 This is exactly the same if the two notes were A and A♯ or B and C.